“You need to create ridiculously good content – content that is useful, enjoyable and inspired” – Ann Handley, Digital Marketing and Content Expert.

 Sharing content and engaging with your audience hold equal importance – it’s ‘social’ media after all.

-Once you know where the people that would purchase your products or services are online, you can share customized content for each platform along with personalized, human interaction with the help of top social media tools.
+Once you know where the people who would purchase your products or services are online, you can share customized content for each platform along with personalized human interaction using our post generators.

 Remember our fictional ethical fashion brand?
 We’ll use it as an example to build content that will be relevant to the target audience.
 We can start off by finding frequently asked questions around our focus keyword “sustainable clothing”: